Hospital: 785-336-6181 | Seneca Family Practice: 785-336-6107

 Diagnostic Testing including :

-• ACHC Accredited Sleep Apnea Studies– A sleep study provides information about how a person breathes during sleep.
+- ACHC Accredited Sleep Apnea Studies– A sleep study provides information about how a person breathes during sleep.
 The data that is collected will enable your physician to determine the type and severity of sleep apnea (if present), and determine treatment options.
-All of our Sleep Studies are done at Nemaha Valley Community Hospital with on of our licensed Respiratory Therapist.
+All sleep studies are performed on-site at Nemaha Valley Community Hospital by one of our licensed Respiratory Therapists.
+Our newly renovated, two-room Sleep Lab features full-sized Sleep Number beds and a calm, quiet environment designed to ensure your comfort throughout the night.

 Durable Medical Equipment (DME) Services– We provide prompt in-home delivery, patient/caregiver education, and equipment inspections and repairs.
 Our services include but are not limited to: